enasequence/read_docs/submit/sequence/webin-cli-flatfile.rst

 `Entry Upload Templates <../fileprep/sequence_flatfile.html>`_ Some flat file templates are provided at the linked page which may help with the preparation of your submissions.
-  These are different from the spreadsheet-based templates available from the Webin Submissions Portal, described elsewhere in this documentation, as these ones still require you to prepare your sequence records in flat file format.
+  These are different from the spreadsheet-based templates available from the Webin Portal, described elsewhere in this documentation, as these ones still require you to prepare your sequence records in flat file format.

 `WebFeat <https://www.ebi.ac.uk/ena/WebFeat/>`_